juicebucket/juicebucket/README.md

 </div>

 My name is **Nikita Andreev**.
 I am a 2nd year university student studying Computer Science in Latvia, Riga.
-I work and passionate about front-end development, application development and web design.
+I work and passionate about front-end development and web design.

 ### 🔖 About me:
 - Location: **Latvia, Riga**